Groin Strain Exercises

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-Below are examples of strengthening exercises that may be used in the rehabilitation of a groin strain.
-We have split the following into early stage groin rehab and later stage exercises.
+Below are examples of exercises that may be used in the rehabilitation of a groin strain.
+We have split the following into stretching exercises, strengthening exercises and functional or sports specific exercises.

 Play all 10 exercises for groin strains exercise video